-- You can configure each paging VIOS partition to access independent paging space devices.
+- · You can configure each paging VIOS partition to access independent paging space devices.
 Paging space devices that are accessed by only one paging VIOS partition, or independent paging space devices, can be located in physical storage in the server or on a SAN. - You can configure both paging VIOS partitions to access the same, or common, paging space devices.
 In this configuration, the paging VIOS partitions provide redundant access to paging space devices.
 When one paging VIOS partition becomes unavailable, the hypervisor sends a request to the other paging VIOS partition to retrieve the data on the paging space device.
-Common paging space devices must be located on a SAN to enable symmetrical access from both paging VIOS partitions. - You can configure each paging VIOS partition to access some independent paging space devices and some common paging space devices.
+Common paging space devices must be located on a SAN to enable symmetrical access from both paging VIOS partitions. - · You can configure each paging VIOS partition to access some independent paging space devices and some common paging space devices.

 If you configure the shared memory pool with two paging VIOS partitions, you can configure a shared memory partition to use either a single paging VIOS partition or redundant paging VIOS partitions.
 When you configure a shared memory partition to use redundant paging VIOS partitions, you assign a primary paging VIOS partition and a secondary paging VIOS partition to the shared memory partition.
-The hypervisor uses the primary paging VIOS partition to access the shared memory partition for the shared memory partition.
-The current paging VIOS partition is the current paging VIOS partition that the hypervisor uses at any point in time to access data in the paging space device that is assigned to the shared memory partition.
-If the primary paging VIOS partition becomes unavailable, the hypervisor uses the secondary paging VIOS partition to access the shared memory partition for the shared memory paging VIOS partition to access the shared memory paging space device.
-At this point, the primary paging VIOS partition becomes unavailable, the hypervisor uses the secondary paging VIOS partition to access the shared memory paging space device.
+The hypervisor uses the primary paging VIOS partition to access the shared memory partition's paging space device.
+At this point, the primary paging VIOS partition is the current paging VIOS partition for the shared memory partition.
+The current paging VIOS partition is the paging VIOS partition that the hypervisor uses at any point in time to access data in the paging space device that is assigned to the shared memory partition.
+If the primary paging VIOS partition becomes unavailable, the hypervisor uses the secondary paging VIOS partition to access the shared memory partition's paging space device.
 At this point, the secondary paging VIOS partition becomes the current paging VIOS partition for the shared memory partition and continues as the current paging VIOS partition even after the primary paging VIOS partition becomes available again.

 You do not need to assign the same primary and secondary paging VIOS partitions to all of the shared memory partitions.
 For example, you assign paging VIOS partition A and paging VIOS partition B to the shared memory pool.
 For one shared memory partition, you can assign paging VIOS partition A as the primary paging VIOS partition and paging VIOS partition B as the secondary paging VIOS partition.
-For a different shared memory partition, you can assign paging VIOS partition B as the primary paging VIOS partition A as the secondary paging VIOS partition and paging VIOS partition A as the secondary paging VIOS partition B as the primary paging VIOS partition A as the secondary paging VIOS partition and paging VIOS partition A as the secondary paging VIOS partition.
+For a different shared memory partition, you can assign paging VIOS partition B as the primary paging VIOS partition and paging VIOS partition A as the secondary paging VIOS partition.